 Ever feel like you’re the only single person in a sea of married workers?
 Find community, support, and encouragement in this group—and find space to talk about the unique challenges of singleness in youth ministry.
 Singleness doesn’t define you, but it helps to connect with others who are navigating this journey.

 Must I be a feminazi to prove my worth in God’s mission here?
 Do I have to play piano and lead worship in order to cut it as a “real” woman in ministry?
-How can I be effective if my husband isn’t inclined toward serving in youth ministry?
+How can I be effective if my husband or boyfriend isn’t inclined toward serving in youth ministry?
 Let’s talk about these issues and anything else taking up “plate space.”
 Whether you’re single, married, mom or not, and in youth ministry, we’ll meet and offer our support and encouragement through the conference.